-All three sections of the Department emphasize the interaction of language and culture and all teach both British and American studies.
+All sections of the Department emphasize the interaction of language and culture and all teach both British and American studies.

 Language courses are all taught by native speakers: they are mainly from Britain and America, but also, where possible, from other parts of the English-speaking world.

 Literature courses cover a broad range of literatures in English - from Britain and North America through to the literatures of postcolonial nations and anglophone diaspora communities.
 British and American film, television and new media also form an additional important focus.
 The Centre for Canadian Studies and the Trier Center for American Studies (TCAS) allow students to specialise in north American literature and culture, and to obtain an additional certificate in Canadian Studies.